 Home lighting environment

 Clearly, lighting plays a key role in both our mental health and biological processes.
-So, it’s important that we not take our lighting environment for granted — especially these days, when most of us are spending a lot more time at home (and indoors) than we used to!
+So, it’s important that we not take our lighting environment for granted.
 Let’s consider how we can assess and improve our home lighting situation.

 First, how much natural light does your house get during the day?
 Using a few interior design tricks, you can increase the amount of light in your home without breaking the bank.
 The key is to maximize your home’s natural light while using well-thought out artificial lighting as a complement.
 Here are some ideas from Decorated Life to get started.